 We also remind you to bring all personal hygiene essentials and medicines as there are limited convenience stores in close proximity to Kinkara.

-During this period, the daily rhythm shifts as we welcome showers and fleeting thunderstorms each afternoon.
-Most days we still enjoy sunny, warm mornings with clouds rolling in mid to late afternoon and temperatures dipping slightly along with the rains.
-We invite you to embrace nature's cycles and the reflective, relaxed atmosphere that the daily rains provide.
+In the Green Season - May through November - the daily rhythm shifts with showers and fleeting thunderstorms each afternoon.
+Most days are enjoy sunny, with warm mornings and clouds rolling in mid to late afternoon and temperatures dipping slightly with the rains.
+Embrace nature’s cycles and the reflective, relaxed atmosphere that the daily rains bring.

 ABelow are some general visa guidelines, but please check with your airline or travel agent to confirm your legal requirements for entering Costa Rica.
 All visitors to Costa Rica need a passport valid for at least 6 months at the date of entry.

 Visa not required for nationals of the USA, Argentina, Austria, Belgium, Brazil, Canada, Czech Republic, Finland, France, Germany, Greece, Hungary, Israel, Italy, Japan, Korea (Rep), Liechtenstein, Luxembourg, Monaco, Netherlands, Norway, Panama, Paraguay, Poland, Portugal, Puerto Rico, Romania, Spain, Sweden, Switzerland, Trinidad & Tobago, Uruguay, and the UK and its dependencies for stays of up to 90 days.